 Some moms like to freeze witch hazel-soaked pads to act as an ice pack for sensitive areas as well.
 (Aloe vera is also great to combine with witch hazel for additional relief.)

-3. Maternity Underwear
+3. Postpartum Underwear

 4. Perineal Irrigation Bottle